appsparkler/study/web/accessibility/stefany_newman/class.md

 ## advanced web accessibility techniques
 - always add form controls inside form
-- use `aria-live` for elements that get updated on the fly - for ex. a TODO list.
--
+- use `aria-live` to announce
+- ensure focus is moved in case of removing an element.
+- Exercise - create an accessible TO-DO form